D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

 \subsection{Self-Supervised Learning with Asymmetry-Preserving Regularizers}

 \textit{Homophily} and \textit{preferential attachment} are two driving forces of link formation according to sociopsychological theories.
-Homophily~\cite{birds} explains the similarity factor in link formation and is portrayed as ``birds of a feather flock together'', whereas preferential attachment~\cite{mitzenmacher2004brief} characterizes the connectivity factor: the link formation likelihood is asymmetric and determined by individual connectivity.
-To model these two decomposed causes of link formation, we utilize $2$ regularizers to predict directed edges when training \ourseos, thus allow it to respect asymmetry in link formation of digraphs by learning it as a self-supervised task.
+Homophily~\cite{birds} refers to the notable role of similarity, often summarized as ``birds of a feather flock together'', and preferential attachment~\cite{mitzenmacher2004brief} describes the role of prior connectivity: the link formation likelihood is asymmetric and determined by individual connectivity.
+To model these two decomposed causes of link formation, we invoke two regularizers to predict directed edges when training \ourseos, thus allow it to respect asymmetry in digraph link formation by learning it as a self-supervised task.

-We first adopt the Fermi-Dirac decoder in~\cite{krioukov2010hyperbolic} as a regularizer to reinforce the learning of an appropriate node-pair distance in the hyperbolic embedding space (which well models homophily).
-Hyperbolic Fermi-Dirac decoder defines the likelihood of a node pair $(i, j)$ as
+We first adopt the Fermi-Dirac decoder~\cite{krioukov2010hyperbolic} as a regularizer to reinforce the learning of an appropriate node-pair distance in the hyperbolic embedding space (to well account for homophily).
+The hyperbolic Fermi-Dirac decoder defines the likelihood of a node pair $(i, j)$ as

-where $r=2$ and $t=1$ (default), and $d_{\mathbb{D}_{c^{l}}^{d'}}(\cdot, \cdot)$ is the hyperbolic distance (Eq.~\ref{equa:dist}).
+where $r$=$2$ and $t$=$1$ (default), and $d_{\mathbb{D}_{c^{l}}^{d'}}(\cdot, \cdot)$ is the hyperbolic distance (Eq.~\ref{equa:dist}).

 We further preserve the individual asymmetric node connectivity by learning an additional $1$-dimensional mass for each node.
-This design is elegantly derived from Newton’s theory of universal gravitation~\cite{newton1833philosophiae}: each particle in the universe attracts the other particle through gravity, which is proportional to their masses, and inversely proportional to their distance.
-The learnable node mass is flexible, and it encompasses many centrality measures including Betweenness~\cite{brandes2008variants}, Pagerank~\cite{page1999pagerank} and Katz~\cite{katz1953new}.
+This design is elegantly derived from Newton’s theory of universal gravitation: each particle in the universe attracts other particles through gravity, which is proportional to their masses, and inversely proportional to their distance.
+The learnable node mass is flexible, and it encompasses many centrality measures, including Katz, Betweenness and Pagerank.
 It is also capable of providing explainable visualizations~\cite{gravity}.
-To incorporate this idea to \ours basing in hyperbolic space instead of Euclidean, we map $\mathbf{z}_{i}^{l, H}$ to the tangent space of the origin with the logarithmic map (i.e., $\mathbf{z}_{i}^{l, E} = \log _{\mathbf{0}}^{c^{l}}\left(\mathbf{z}_{i}^{l, H}\right)$), and then employ an Euclidean linear layer to learn $m_i\in\mathbb{R}$ (mass of node $i$).
-Likelihood of node pair $(i, j)$ is computed by,
+To incorporate this idea into \ours based in hyperbolic space instead of Euclidean, we map $\mathbf{z}_{i}^{l, H}$ to the tangent space of the origin with the logarithmic map (i.e., $\mathbf{z}_{i}^{l, E} = \log _{\mathbf{0}}^{c^{l}}\left(\mathbf{z}_{i}^{l, H}\right)$), and then employ a Euclidean linear layer to learn $m_i\in\mathbb{R}$ (mass of node $i$).
+The likelihood of node pair $(i, j)$ is computed by

-where $\gamma$ denotes the \textit{sigmoid} function, and $\lambda\in \mathbb{R}$ is a hyper-parameter that weights the relative importance of the symmetric embedding distance to the asymmetric node relationships. $p(i, j)_g\neq p(j, i)_g$.